RENCI-NRIG/x-cite/README.md

 - Once you are satisfied with your changes, commit them, and push them to this repository, or submit a pull request.

-Once content  publish workflow will then take care of
+When content is in the `main` branch of this GitHub repository, the [publish] workflow will then take care of the rest.

 <!-- References -->

 [CHESS]: https://www.chess.cornell.edu/
 [index]: ./index.md
+[publish]: .github/workflows/publish.yml

 [Quarto]: https://quarto.org
 [x-cite]: https://xcitecourse.org/